-(M) Deferred Outflows/Inflows Of Resources
+M. Deferred Outflows/Inflows of Resources

-Deferred outflows/inflows of resources are deferred and amortized over the average of the expected service lives of pension plan members.
+Deferred outflows/inflows of resources are deferred and amortized over the average of the expected service lives of pension and OPEB plan members.
 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until then.
-GHC 9-1-1 has four items that qualify for reporting in this category on the Statement of Net Position.
-A deferred charge has been recognized as a result of differences between the actuarial expectations and the actual economic experience related to the GHC 9-1-1's defined benefit pension plan.
-This amount is deferred and amortized over the average of the expected service lives of the pension plan members.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net assets that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until then.
+GHC 9 1 1 has four items that qualify for reporting in this category on the Statement of Net Position.
+A deferred charge has been recognized as a result of differences between the actuarial expectations and the actual economic experience related to the GHC 9 1 1's defined benefit pension and OPEB plan.
+These amounts are deferred and amortized over the average of the expected service lives of the pension and OPEB plan members.
 A deferred charge has been recognized for employer pension and OPEB plan contributions that were made subsequent to the measurement date through the end of the fiscal year.
-This amount is deferred and recognized as a reduction to the net pension liability and total OPEB liability, respectively, during the measurement period in which the contributions were made.
+These amounts are deferred and recognized as a reduction to the net pension liability and total OPEB liability, respectively, during the measurement period in which the contributions were made.
 Another deferred charge has been recognized for the difference between the projected and actual investment earnings on the pension plan assets.
 This amount is deferred and amortized over a period of five years.
 A deferred charge has been recognized for the changes in actuarial assumptions.
 The amount is deferred and amortized over the average of the expected service lives of the pension and OPEB plan members.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time.
-GHC 9-1-1 has three items that qualify for reporting in this category in the Statement of Net Position.
-Deferred inflows of resources have been recognized as a result of differences between the actuarial expectations and the actual economic experience related to the GHC 9-1-1's defined benefit pension plan.
-This amount is deferred and amortized over the average of the expected service lives of pension plan members.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time.
+GHC 9 1 1 has three items that qualify for reporting in this category in the Statement of Net Position.
+Deferred inflows of resources have been recognized as a result of differences between the actuarial expectations and the actual economic experience related to the GHC 9 1 1's defined benefit pension and OPEB plans.
+This amount is deferred and amortized over the average of the expected service lives of pension and OPEB plan members.
 Another deferred charge has been recognized for the difference between the projected and actual investment earnings on the pension plan assets.
 This amount is deferred and amortized over a period of five years.
 A deferred charge has been recognized for the changes in actuarial assumptions.
 The amount is deferred and amortized over the average of the expected service lives of the pension and OPEB plan members.

-(N) Budget
+N. Budget

-In accordance with GHC 9-1-1's enabling legislation, the Board of Managers adopts an annual budget for operating and capital expenditures.
+In accordance with GHC 9 1 1's enabling legislation, the Board of Managers adopts an annual budget for operating and capital expenditures.
 The budget is adopted on a cash basis and is submitted to the Harris County Commissioners' Court and the Houston City Council for approval.

-(O) Implementation of New Accounting Standards
+O. Implementation of New Accounting Standards